✦ ✧

 The Longevity Starter Guideand Personal Habits Assessment

-A plain English map to healthspan: what actually moves the needle, where to start, and how to weigh the boring basics against the shiny breakthroughs.One person's noise is another person's magic;
+A plain English map to healthspan: what actually moves the needle, where to start, and how to weigh the boring basics against the shiny breakthroughs.One person's noise is another person's magic; the goal is to find yours.

 Longevity Self-Assessment